 Where to stay in the Dolomites

-We based ourselves in San Candido at Sport Hotel Tyrol, who kindly hosted us for the night.
+We based ourselves in San Candido at Sporthotel Tyrol.
 San Candido is a pretty little ski resort, with some nice bars, restaurants and shops.